 - cinematic sequence

 In this assignment, you are to use images to tell a story.
-The images may include symbols, shapes, colors, drawings, graphics, photos and/or video.
-Your images may be accompanied by text, but images and their spatial relationships should drive the narrative, not the text.
+The images may include symbols, shapes, colors, drawings, graphics or photos.
+Your images may be accompanied by text (narration or dialogue), but images and their spatial relationships should drive the narrative, not the text.
 In other words, try not to make illustrations for a pre-written script.
 Instead, investigate new ways to organize images–on the single page and from page to page– in order to get across your particular visual story.
 Remember, the pictorial frame and the user’s navigation of the frame(s) are elements of visual storytelling.

-So far, we have been exploring more conventional, linear story forms using digital tools – text editors, remix methods and visual design tools.
-The class will now pivot towards more computational processes in the making and presentation of digital stories.
-Digital media reduces all forms of media to machine code so that the computer will know how to display an intended sign.
-Digital stories created by and for a computer environment can include non-linear navigation, direct access to data, stored data in databases, variables, conditionals, search, interface design, random and parallel processes, hyperlinks and other forms of user interaction or “agency”.
+Digital stories created by and for a computer environment can include non-linear navigation, direct access to data, stored data in databases, variables, conditionals, search, interface design, random and parallel processes, hyperlinks and other forms of user interaction or “agency.”

 “Hypermedia” refers to linked media.
-This can be a linear or directed path of links – for example, from text, to image to video – like pages in a book.
+Hypermedia can be a linear or directed path of links – for example, from text, to image to video – like pages in a book.
 A work of hypermedia can also present a network of links – branching or open – where repetition of story elements are part of the experience of navigation.
-Social media, blogs or microblog websites, can create networks of linked media while maintaining a linear, time-stamped path.
-A twitter story might develop episodically, with links out to media or webpages in each tweet.
-“Transmedia” refers to stories that relate story elements across different media.
-A transmedia story might chain a website, to a blog, to a video, to a comment, to a phone number, to a text message, to the geolocation of a physical place with live performers.
-Geo-coordinates, for example, might unlock a new chapter on a phone.

-In this assignment, you or your group, will explore the possibilities of storytelling use any of the above computational processes.
+In this assignment you will explore the possibilities of storytelling using any of the above computational processes.
 This is an exercise that might be the start or framework of a larger idea that can develop further as a final project.